No products in the cart.

 There are two types of public holidays in Jordan.
 First, holidays with a fixed date that fall on the same date every year.
 Second, holidays with a variable day which fall on a different date every year.

-As a rule of thumb, dates of holidays with a religious significance (origin) vary from year to year while holidays with a cultural meaning fall on the same date every year.
+As a rule of thumb, dates of religious holidays (Islamic and Christian) vary from year to year while holidays with a cultural meaning fall on the same date every year.

 Holidays with a Fixed Date